Boulder Creek, California: Education

-San Lorenzo Valley Unified School District (SLVUD), the sole public school district in the community, operates the comunity's single public elementary school, Boulder Creek Elementary.
+San Lorenzo Valley Unified School District (SLVUSD), the sole public school district in the community, operates the community's single public elementary school, Boulder Creek Elementary.
 In the 2021-22 school year, 445 students were enrolled in the public elementary school.
 From sixth to twelfth grades, Boulder Creek students attend San Lorenzo Valley Middle and High Schools, both located in Felton.

-The communitty is also home to three private schools (PK, PK-K, 1-12), one of which is a Montessori Teacher-run pre-school, and one public charter school (K-12).
+The community is also home to three private schools (PK, PK-K, 1-12), one of which is a Montessori Teacher-run pre-school, and one public charter school (K-12).
 Santa Cruz Public Libraries operates one neighborhood location, the Boulder Creek Branch Library.

 Media

 KBCZ is a non-profit, community-based radio station broadcasting, since receiving its license in June 2013, from the Boulder Creek Recreation and Park District's Visitor Center office in downtown Boulder Creek.
 The FCC granted extended coverage in 2021 and KBCZ now covers all of the San Lorenzo Valley, Scotts Valley, Lompico and parts of Santa Cruz.